 For a single unit, defrosting is split between the upper heat exchanger and lower heat exchanger with P200 to P400 models and EP200 to EP350 models, and between the left heat exchanger and right heat exchanger with P450 to P500 and EP400 to EP500 models.
+Valve actuation patterns differ on the P model and EP model.
 Each operation is performed as shown in the table below.